aBalthazar/aBalthazar.github.io/_projects/2023-01-01-le-jeu-de-loie.md

 ---
 *solo project // 2 months*

-For a long time, I wanted to make a serious game for children based on the *goose game*.
+I wanted to make a serious game for children based on the *goose game*.
 So I presented this idea to a jury and I won a prize which allowed me to pursue the production of this project.

 I was responsible for :
 - **Following the imposed milestones and deadlines**